Ph.D. Exams and Dissertation | NC State ISE

 - Each subject exam will be either an approximately four-hour on-campus exam or an up to twenty-four-hour take-home exam

-- You should indicate in writing to the Graduate Services Coordinator your intent to sit for the QE.
-Also, list what four subject exams you will be taking, no later than May 15.
+- You should indicate in writing the Graduate Services Coordinator your intent to sit for the QE.
+Also, list what four subject exams you will be taking no later than May 15.